ahmedjidar/ml-logistic-regression-20241001/README.md

     - Log-Likelihood and Cost Function
     - Gradient Descent for Logistic Regression
 5. [Model Assumptions](#model-assumptions)
+    - Binary or Ordinal Dependent Variable
     - Independence of Observations
+    - No Multicollinearity
     - Linearity of Independent Variables and Log-Odds
     - Handling Binary and Multiclass Problems
 6. [Fitting the Model](#fitting-the-model)